cloudmesh-community/book/chapters/pi/case.md

 * <http://climbers.net/sbc/add-fan-raspberry-pi/>
 * <http://climbers.net/sbc/diy-raspberry-pi-3-cluster/>

-From the above Web page we find the following information as shown in the following table.
+From the previous Web page we find the following information as shown in the following table.
 From the data in the table it is clear that we need to keep the Pi from throttling while being in a case by adding a fan as obvious from experiment No. 2.